 HOW WE GIVE BACK

 Community service and impact is part of our DNA.
 Avenue is committed to contributing to our community, environment, society and world in a meaningful way.
-Since our inception, Avenue has invested in worthy causes as part of our community impact program which donates 1% of annual profits to local nonprofits to amplify their good work and impact.
+Since our inception, Avenue has invested in worthy causes as part of our community impact program which donates 5% or more of annual revenue to local nonprofits (both financial, in-kind products and expenses provided delivering services) to amplify their good work and impact.
 While our team creates thoughtful and innovative marketing work for our clients, we simultaneously dig into our communities through volunteer and corporate philanthropy work.
 Our end goal is to help make our world a better place.

-Avenue has a robust Charity of Choice program that provides four Oregon-based non-profits with up to $5,000 in pro bono marketing services on a quarterly basis each year.
+Avenue has a robust Charity of Choice program that provides four Oregon-based non-profits with up to $5,000 in pro bono marketing services on a quarterly basis each year, which totals $25,000 annually and approximately 2.5%+ of employee time.
 In addition to partnering with these non-profits on their digital marketing efforts, the Avenue team spends one day per quarter volunteering with the selected Charity of Choice.
 Through this quarterly partnership, we help local non-profits level-up their digital marketing programs to more effectively support their long-term organizational goals.
 To submit your non-profit for consideration in Avenue’s quarterly Charity of Choice program, please contact us here.